p1nrojas/nuage-vns-inabox/README.md

 #Createyour SD-WAN in a box (Nuage VNS)

 Hello there.
-Bored to create and recreate many times my lab for SD-WAN using Nuage VNS ( SDN controller ) servers for my demos.
-I've created this playbook
+Bored to create and recreate many times my lab for SD-WAN using Nuage VNS.
+I've created this playbook Installing igateways, dns and ntp services, management and control planes in just one server with Centos7 KVM:
+- Create a dns/ntp/dhcp instance.
-It would create a libvirt VMs and set bind, ntp and dhcp up in one of the servers.
-And Nuage VSD ( management ) and a couple of VCSs (control).
+- Nuage VSD ( management ) and a couple of VCSs (control).
+- Util server to bootstrap your NSGs
+- Stat to collect stats and apply Intelligence
+- Two NSG-vs as head ends at the Datacenter
+- Two independent NSG-vs as remote sites and a couple of clients behind

+##Prepare your enviroment

+Install docker and create an image as I show in the "Other otpion" at https://pinrojas.com/2017/02/07/ansible-docker-image-to-safely-run-my-playbooks-in-few-steps/

 ## Quick Start